phazelift/words.js/README.md

 **Words.prototype.set**
 > `<this> set( <string>/<number> index, [index1, ..., indexN] )`

-> Set the internal array.
+> Set this.words.
 Use any combination of arguments to form a string.
 All
 > invalid arguments will be ignored.

 ```javascript